choonchernlim/mac-dev-bootstrap/README.md

 # mac-dev-bootstrap

-A very opinionated script to install, configure and update the following development tools on a Mac:
+A very opinionated Ansible playbook to install, configure and update the following development tools on a Mac:

 - [1Password](https://1password.com/)
 - [Alfred](https://www.alfredapp.com/)